 Is it too much to ask for the roof over one’s head to be affordable?
 The full-blown symptoms of the present affordable housing crisis seem to point to “yes”.
 Finding affordable housing is a daunting challenge, but moping on your couch is not an action that will yield an apartment.
-There are affordable apartments to be had and the most efficient way to get them is by applying through the NYC Housing Connect website (nyc.gov/housingconnect), which is possible to do from the convenience of your couch.
-Once you complete your online profile, from that point on it’s only a matter of one click (on the “apply” buttons next to the projects) to apply to as many projects that have units within your income and household parameters.
+There are affordable apartments to be had, and the most efficient way to get them is by applying through the NYC Housing Connect website (nyc.gov/housingconnect), which is possible to do from the convenience of your couch.
+Once you complete your online profile, it’s only a matter of one click (on the “apply” buttons next to the projects) to apply to as many projects that have units within your income and household parameters.
 Prior to this you had to fill out a paper application for each development.
-A profile on the NYC Housing Connect website is able to apply to an unlimited number of apartments, as long as the profile fulfills income and household totals required on each application.
+A profile on the NYC Housing Connect website is able to apply to an unlimited number of apartments, as long as the profile fulfills the income and household totals required on each application.
 It is up to the applicant to be sure they qualify, as the system doesn’t prevent applying to a site that is outside the requirements.
 Applications that don’t meet requirements will be rejected.
-Applying online also prevents the disqualification caused by sending more than one application per unit.
+Applying online also prevents the disqualification caused by snail mailing more than one application per unit.
 You won’t be able to apply more than once to a specific unit online, and there is no automatic safeguard for paper applications.

 NYC Housing Connect does have its pitfalls.
 The site has its glitches, pages can load very slowly, and beware the time limit: there is an automatic log-out after a span of inactivity.
 The slow page loads are usually due to high volume on the site.
 Site navigation is bit cumbersome and retro.
 At present NYC Housing Connect isn’t mobile-friendly and is in English only.
-These are first-world problems, you can surmount these challenges.
+These are mostly first-world problems, you can surmount these challenges.

 Once you’ve applied patience is key.
 The average response time is between 2–10 months; it can also take more than a year to hear back.
 Sometimes when you hear back it’s bad news.
 If you receive a notice that your application was rejected, all is not lost.
 You can appeal if you have proof the reason given is erroneous.
 You will have to supply proof of the error and mail a copy of the rejection notice, letter of dispute, and proof within the deadline given.
 Remember to MAIL in your appeal.
 Although you’ll receive the rejection via email, it may not be clear that your appeal needs to be mailed in, and appeals sent by email are not usually accepted.